gabrielrdeveloper/gabrielrdeveloper/README.md

 ## About Me

-I'm currently studying at the Universidade Católica de Brasília, where I'm deepening my knowledge in computer science.
-My academic journey is complemented by my hands-on experience at the Apple Developer Academy, where I develop apps using Swift and learn about essential design principles, UI, and UX.
+Hi, I’m Gabriel, an iOS Developer and Digital Craftsman who loves turning ideas into high-quality, user-friendly apps.
+I work with Swift and frameworks like SwiftUI, UIKit, Firebase, Combine, CoreData, CloudKit, and ARKit to create apps that are both functional and enjoyable.
+Over the years, I’ve gained experience in full cycle app development, integrating RESTful APIs, and building clean, scalable architectures like Clean Swift, MVVM, and VIPER.

-In my spare time, I love exploring new technologies, participating in hackathons, and contributing to open-source projects.
-I'm always eager to collaborate on exciting projects and learn from other developers.
+I’m passionate about solving challenges—whether it’s optimizing app performance, creating intuitive designs, or finding innovative ways to make life easier for users.
+I also thrive in collaborative environments, where brainstorming and teamwork lead to the best results.
+Above all, I believe in continuous learning, staying curious about new technologies, and pushing boundaries to create apps that truly make a difference.

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/gabriel-ribeiro-noronha-97059b154/) or check out my work on the App Store!
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/gabrielribeironoronha/) or check out my work on the App Store!

 <br>